Djelibeybi/docker-lifx-daydusk/README.md

 * `-e PGID`: for GroupID - see below for explanation
 * `-e PUID`: for UserID - see below for explanation

-You _must_ set a valid `TZ` value otherwise the container will be set to UTC and your events will fire at the wrong time.
+You **must** set a valid `TZ` value otherwise the container will be set to UTC and your events will fire at the wrong time.

 ## Config Files

-### `daydusk.json`
+### `daydusk.yml`

 The sample command above maps the local `/path/to/config` directory to the `/config` directory inside the container.
-You should change `/path/to/config` to an actual directory on your host system and you must create at least the `daydusk.json` file in this directory.
-You **must** provide `/config/daydusk.json` file.
-No default is provided.
+You should change `/path/to/config` to an actual directory on your host system and you must create at least the `daydusk.yml` file in this directory.
+You **must** provide `/config/daydusk.yml` file.

-A [`sample-daydusk.json`](https://github.com/Djelibeybi/docker-lifx-daydusk/blob/master/sample-daydusk.json) is provided which matches the default LIFX Day & Dusk configuration.
+A [`sample-daydusk.yml`](https://github.com/Djelibeybi/docker-lifx-daydusk/blob/develop/sample-daydusk.yml) is provided which matches the default LIFX Day & Dusk configuration.

 #### Syntax